 - ½ – Green banana (high in resistant starch), apple

 Nuts & Seeds

 If your goal is to stay lean, ward off chronic diseases, and to keep your brain healthy, be sure to include minimally-processed fats (such as nuts and seeds) – to the tune of 1 – 2 servings per day.

-Bottom Line: Something that can help you is to get a better understanding of your diet quality score3.
-Using an app, just like the one referenced, can help you keep track of your food category targets.
+Bottom Line: Something that can help you is to get a better understanding of your diet quality score.3 Using an app, can help you keep track of your food category targets.

 Your Maintenance, Your Health, Your Next Reset

 The time in between your next reset is invaluable.
 It gives you the golden opportunity to prepare while doing right by your body.
-After following all of my guidelines today, I would love for you to check in again with the Metabolism Reset Diet (5).
+After following all of my guidelines today, I would love for you to check in again with the Metabolism Reset Diet (Click Here).

 At the same time, if your goal in 2019 is to continue feeling better, looking better, and thriving at the same time, please touch base with any of the doctors at Integrative Health today.
 We would love to help set you up for success.

 Written by Dr. Raquel Espinol of Integrative Health.
 Dr. Raquel Espinol, Associate Physician with Integrative Health specializing in Thyroid, Adrenal, Male/Female Hormonal imbalances and weight loss management.